ansible-collections/community.postgresql/README.md

 ## Our mission

-At `community.postgresql` Ansible collection project, our mission is to produce and maintain simple, flexible, and powerful open-source software tailored to automating PostgreSQL-related tasks.
+At the `community.postgresql` Ansible collection project, our mission is to produce and maintain simple, flexible, and powerful open-source software tailored to automating PostgreSQL-related tasks.